Electric ranges (Figures 1-2 and 22-1), cooktops (Figure 1-4), and ovens (Figure

 • Intermittent switch operation.

-• The dual infinite switch does not cycle the surface element off and on when set to
+• The dual infinite switch does not cycle the surface element off and on when

 a position other than high.